NomicFoundation/hardhat-vscode/CONTRIBUTING.md

 ## Project structure

-**Hardhat VSCode** is a typescript vscode extension and language server.
+**Hardhat for Visual Studio Code** is a typescript vscode extension and language server.
 The code is organised into:

 - `./client` - the vscode extension, which mainly delegates onto the language server for functionality
 - `./server` - the Hardhat language server, which supports the validation, quickfixes and other solidity language features of the extension